weifund/weifund-lib/README.md

 - Create, enhance, and debug rules (see our guide to ["Working on rules"](CONTRIBUTING.md)).
 - Improve documentation.
 - Chime in on any open issue or pull request.
-- Open new issues about your ideas for making stylelint better, and pull requests to show us how your idea works.
+- Open new issues about your ideas for making `weifund-lib` better, and pull requests to show us how your idea works.
 - Add new tests to *absolutely anything*.
 - Work on [improving performance of rules](docs/developer-guide/benchmarks.md).
-- Create or contribute to ecosystem tools, like the plugins for Atom and Sublime Text.
 - Spread the word.

 Please consult our [Code of Conduct](CODE_OF_CONDUCT.md) and [Contributing](CONTRIBUTING.md) docs before helping out.